 Welcome to the Gender Institute

-A university-wide research center funded by the Provost, the Gender Institute supports and promotes research and teaching related to women, gender, and sexuality.
-We offer fellowships, grants, and cosponsorships to faculty and students to encourage and support their research on women and on the intricate connections between gender and other social constructions, such as sexuality, race, class, health, age, nationality, religion, and nature.
-We also sponsor and cosponsor programs, including lectures, workshops, conferences, symposia, film screenings, and art exhibitions, to encourage interdisciplinary scholarship and artistic achievement.
+A university-wide research center founded in 1997, the Gender Institute promotes research and teaching related to women, gender, and sexuality.
+We offer grants and awards to faculty and students to support research on women and on the intricate connections between gender and other social forces, such as sexuality, race, class, health, age, religion, and place.
+We also organize and cosponsor lectures, workshops, conferences, film screenings, art exhibitions, and community events.

 Read about the Gender Institute in the news